Point Cabrillo Light: History

 Point Cabrillo, the sandstone headland on which the Point Cabrillo Light lies, was named in 1870 by the United States Geological Survey after the Portuguese explorer João Rodrigues Cabrilho, although Cabrillo's voyage of exploration on behalf of Spain along the California coast did not reach as far north as the point.
 Because Spain controlled early California, the Spanish derivation of his name is the one used today.
 The opium-trading brig Frolic wrecked on a reef north of Point Cabrillo in 1850; the investigation of the wreck by agents of Henry Meiggs led to the discovery of the coast redwood forests of the Mendocino area and the beginning of the timber trade that would drive the local economy for decades.

 In 1873, Point Cabrillo was surveyed as a potential site for a lighthouse; however, no lighthouse was built at that time.
 By 1904, several shipwrecks later, the U.S. Lighthouse Service recommended that a lighthouse be placed at the point.
 The bill to fund its construction, Senate Bill 6648, passed in June 1906, and the government bought 30 acres of land on Point Cabrillo from rancher David Gordon for $3,195.
 The lighthouse was constructed by the Lindgren Company beginning in 1908, and began operation in 1909.
 Its first light keeper was Wilhelm Baumgartner, who held the position until 1923.
-In 1935, an air diaphone supertyfone sound signal (aka foghorn) was installed.
+In 1935, an air diaphone supertyfone sound signal (a foghorn) was installed.

 The United States Coast Guard took over the Lighthouse Service in 1939.
 The lighthouse building sustained major damage in 1960 after a storm caused waves that crested above the light and flooded the building with mud, but the lens remained undamaged.
 Later during the Cold War, the station was used to simulate a Soviet radar base in training exercises.
 The Coast Guard manned the station until 1973, when the lens was covered and a modern rotating beacon was mounted on a metal stand on the roof west of the lantern room.